Confidentiality and Data Protection

 Is uploading a photo of a service user to social media a data breach?

-es.
+Yes.
 A photograph of an identifiable individual is personal data under UK GDPR.
-Posting it to a personal social media account without that individual’s explicit consent, and without a lawful basis for sharing it, is a data breach.
-In health and social care settings, where the individuals involved may be vulnerable, and their identity and care needs are sensitive information, this type of breach can carry serious consequences for the individual, the staff member, and the organisation.
-This course addresses social media misuse directly and gives learners a clear understanding of why it matters.
+Posting it to a personal social media account without that individual’s explicit consent and without a lawful basis for sharing it is a data breach.
+In health and social care settings, where the individuals involved may be vulnerable and their care needs are sensitive information, this type of breach can carry serious consequences for the individual, the staff member, and the organisation.
+This course addresses social media misuse directly.

 Does the organisation have to report a data breach to the ICO?